HristoIvanov96/SumUpTask/README.md

  ```

 ## Run tests
-To run the tests, navigate to src/ and run `go test`
+To run the tests, navigate to src/ and run `go test ./...`

 ## Kubernetes